mmowers/reeds-pivot/README.md

     ```
     python setup.py install
     ```
-1. Finally, git clone this repo to your computer, and launch the bokeh server and a browser window with:
+1. Finally, git clone this repo to your computer, and on command line (or git bash) enter
     ```
-    bokeh serve --show \path\to\this\app
+    bokeh serve --show \path\to\this\repo
     ```
+    This will launch the bokeh server and a browser window to view the app.
+    * Note that I simply used the same command to start the bokeh server process on Orion:
+      ```
+      bokeh serve D:\CommonGitRepos\Bokeh\reeds-pivot D:\CommonGitRepos\Bokeh\superpivot
+      ```
-1. Instructions for using the app are below
+1. Go to the *Loading ReEDS data* section below

 ## Loading ReEDS data
 After starting up the app in a browser window, follow these steps in order to fetch data.